 You bite down.
 Oh, it’s crunchy alright.
 And it’s puffy on the inside.
 It’s a bit like a pretzel.
 What this bread lacks in shape it more than makes up for in flavor.
 And those little squirts of fried dough coming off the side are the crispiest parts.

-This fried cruller recipe gets rise from water, which creates steam when it hits the hot oil.
+This deep fried donut recipe gets rise from water, which creates steam when it hits the hot oil.
 It also has acid and soda, which make the bread fluff up from CO2 bubbles.
 No yeast here.
 We’re using simple technology to make delicious bread.
 Here’s how to make it.

 I used kefir for this recipe.
 But the ingredients call for yogurt because that’s more common and will work just fine.